Prag8855/aab/content/glossary/Arbeitgeberbescheinigung.md

 Title: What is an Arbeitgeberbescheinigung?
 German_term: Arbeitgeberbescheinigung
 English_term: Certificate of employment
 Description: A document from your employer.
-It confirms what you do, how much your
+It confirms that you work there.
+It usually lists your salary and your position.
 Date_created: 2018-05-06
 Related_guides:
     guides/find-a-flat-in-berlin.md
+    guides/find-a-job-in-berlin.md
 ---

 A certificate of employment (*Arbeitgeberbescheinigung*) proves that you work for your employer.
 It can describe your job, your responsibilities, your salary and other details.